 The VLT® FlexConcept® comprises the VLT® OneGearDrive®, combined with a VLT® Decentral Drive FCD 302 or VLT® AutomationDrive FC 302 frequency converter – perfectly matched components for energy-efficient drives in all system areas.
 This results in considerable savings in planning, commissioning, maintenance and inventory costs.
 Up to 50% cost savings compared to conventional systems can be achieved by using the OneGearDrive together with AutomationDrive FC 302 or Decentral Drive FCD 302.

 The FlexConcept provides system manufacturers and operators with an solution which complies with applicable current and future standards relating to the new efficiency categories and guarantees a high degree of investment security.
 The products already fulfil the requirements of the Minimum Energy Performance Standard (MEPS) that will take force in 2017.

 Valser is Swiss mineral water from mineral springs in Vals, in the Canton of Graubünden.
 In 2002 the Hess Group sold Valser Mineralquellen AG to Coca-Cola HBC Schweiz, which produces and bottles products of the Coca Cola Company under licence.

 The source water accumulates in the region of the Piz Aul massif in the form of rain, snow and ice.
 It seeps into the limestone marble, Bündner schist and dolomite and passes through cracks and fissures in these materials into the deeper parts of the mountain.

-Inside the Piz Aul massif, the water is purified and highly mineralized by rock layers 220 million years old.
-After following a route at least 1000 meters deep over an average time of 25 years, the water eventually emerges from the Spring of St. Peter in Vals as a crystal-clear stream with a unique, balanced taste, enriched with many valuable minerals and trace elements.
+Inside the Piz Aul massif, the water is purified and highly mineralised by rock layers 220 million years old.
+After following a route at least 1000 metres deep over an average time of 25 years, the water eventually emerges from the Spring of St. Peter in Vals as a crystal-clear stream with a unique, balanced taste, enriched with many valuable minerals and trace elements.